 (b) ‘Creative reading’: Rewrite a portion of one (1) of our two summer term works using supplementary content, an alternative narrative point of view, an alternative style or an alternative generic protocol (noir, gothic, romance, etc.).
 Briefly justify your choices in a reflective paragraph.
 (1,000 words, excluding the reflective paragraph; due with portfolio in Week 3, Term 3)

 If you are here for the full year, you should follow the usual assessment pattern for first-year students, as above.

-If you are here for 1 or 2 terms only, you will write 3,000-word essays for each term, based either on existing essay assignments or, if you wish, on a topic of your own choosing (confirm with your tutor beforehand); these essays are due in Week 10 of Terms 1 or 2 and Week 7 of Term 3 (you can submit them earlier if you choose, but make sure all essays are submitted to the office, not to your tutor).
+If you are here for 1 or 2 terms only, you will write 2,000-word essays for each term, based either on existing essay assignments or, if you wish, on a topic of your own choosing (confirm with your tutor beforehand); these essays are due in Week 12 of Terms 1 or 2 and Week 7 of Term 3.

 Full-year honours-level students write three 3,000-word essays, again using either existing assignments or topics of your own choosing.